Projects

 Tech: Python, NumPy, unittest, Sphinx, Slurm

-The work was published in ScienceDirect: "PyXtal: A Python library for crystal structure generation and symmetry analysis".
+The research was peer-reviewed and published in ScienceDirect: "PyXtal: A Python library for crystal structure generation and symmetry analysis".

 Wave Equation Simulation